TomasBabkine-DiCaprio/MongoDB-Summer2023Internship-TakeHome/README.md

 # Python Version
 To merge two flattened dictionaries together, I used the union operator.
 This is a new feature that was discussed in [PEP 584](https://peps.python.org/pep-0584/) and officially released with Python 3.9.0 in October 2020.
+Please keep in mind that this will most probably not work with a version of Python that was released prior to October 2020.

 # How to run my solution